patniko/ghl/models.echoquality/README.md

-# EchoQuality
+# Echo Quality Assessment Tools

-A deep learning tool for assessing the quality of echocardiogram videos.
+This repository contains tools for assessing the quality of echocardiogram (echo) DICOM files and debugging image scaling issues.

 ## Overview